memgraph/docs/cypher-manual/reading-existing-data.md

 By default, ordering will be in the ascending order.
 To change the order to be descending, you should append `DESC`.

-For example, to order people by their name descending, you can use this query.
+For example, you can use this query to order people by their name descending

 ```cypher
 MATCH (n :Person) RETURN n ORDER BY n.name DESC;